JingqingZ/KG4ZeroShotText/README.md

 We would like to thank Douglas McIlwraith, Nontawat Charoenphakdee, and three anonymous reviewers for helpful suggestions.
-Jingqing and Piyawat would also like to thank the support from [LexisNexis HPCC Systems Academic Program] and Anandamahidol Foundation, respectively.
+Jingqing and Piyawat would also like to thank the support from LexisNexis&reg; Risk Solutions HPCC Systems&reg; academic program and Anandamahidol

-[LexisNexis HPCC Systems Academic Program]: https://hpccsystems.com/community/academics
+Foundation, respectively.

 <h2 id="Citation">Citation</h2>
 Pending